bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

-# Ilmenite Cookie Consent
+# 🍪 Ilmenite Cookie Consent
-A simple, developer-friendly WordPress plugin that lets visitors know that the site is using cookies.
+A simple, developer-friendly WordPress plugin that informs users about cookie usage on the site, and lets them both opt in and select their preferences.

-There are many WordPress plugins out there which does a lot of fancy things with the cookie consent.
-We didn't find one we really liked that was really lightweight and developer friendly and so we created our own.
+There are many WordPress plugins and services out there that do fancy things with cookie consents.
+We didn't find one we really liked that was both really lightweight and developer friendly.
+So we created our own.

-It isn't meant for the masses who want tons of configurable options in the admin (although it will work and look fine out of the box).
-Many use this plugin with the default styling because it is so light-weight and good-looking.
+This plugin isn't meant for the masses who want tons of configurable options in the admin (although it will work and look fine out of the box).
+Many use this plugin with the default styling because it is light-weight and good-looking.
+While you can modify texts and choose between three positions in the admin, any more advanced styling requires CSS.

-For the developer who wants the functionality and being able to conveniently override the styles in the theme without bloat—here's a plugin for you.
+For the developer who wants the functionality and being able to conveniently override the styles and features without bloat—here's a plugin for you.
 You have filters and actions available to you at every step of the process.
+From locking down the editing of texts, to changing every option.

 ## Configuration
 The plugin works out of the box with minimal settings.
 However here are a few things you will probably want to be aware about.